udecode/zustand-x/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in improving `zustood`!
+Thanks for your interest in improving `zustand-x`!
 We are a community-driven project and welcome contributions of all kinds: from discussion to documentation to bugfixes to feature improvements.